Baccalaureate to Medicine and Research (B2MR)

 • Engage in continuous and dynamic mentoring and community-building research centered experiences designed to enhance the scholar’s network and integration in the social, research, and academic environments.

-Despite the growing diversity within the US population, there is a low percentage of MD or MD-PhD physician-scientists that are either Black or African American, Hispanic or Latino, American Indian or Alaska Native, Native Hawaiian or other Pacific Islander, have disabilities, or are from a disadvantaged background.
-B2MR aims to address the challenges that impact underrepresented scholars and support them in their pursuit of earning an MD or MD-PhD and ultimately embarking on a career as a physician-scientist in biomedical research.
+Despite the growing diversity within the US population, there is a low percentage of MD or MD-PhD physician-scientists from under-resourced populations.
+While this program is open to all recent baccalaureate graduates who have a committed desire to pursue a MD or MD-PhD in biomedical research, B2MR aims to address the challenges that impact under-resourced scholars and support them in their pursuit of earning an MD or MD-PhD and ultimately embarking on a career as a physician-scientist in biomedical research.

 B2MR provides unique opportunities to its students on the Anschutz Medical Campus, with access to both research and clinical facilities on a single campus, along with a robust MD-PhD program on campus.
 B2MR is supported by the CU School of Medicine Program to Advance Physician Scientists and Translational Research.